-The employer must pay holiday allowance, weekday holiday payment and pension during the training course.
-Any compensation for loss of wages will be due to the enterprise.
+During the training course (free choice (cf. clause 39, Processing - illness and injury), the enterprise must pay holiday allowance, weekday holiday payment and pension.
+Any compensation for loss of wages will accrue to the enterprise.

 Time off for other education and training